 When you think of a boa constrictor, you might imagine a huge, terrifying predator that’ll squeeze you to death.
 Although they can grow quite large, boas are surprisingly docile.
 Boa constrictors make good pets.
-In this guide, we’re going to explain how to care for boa constrictors.

 This guide will introduce you to caring for boa constrictors, including how to feed and handle them correctly.
 We’ll also answer frequently asked questions about asked boa constrictors.